-One aspect of our contribution is conceptual: we introduce a new objective, which is, perhaps, the most sensible one from the perspective of the directors of the competition: maximize the profit or popularity of the tournament.
-Indeed, this is (arguably) the main reason behind commercials and promotions for sports competitions as well as a subject of active discussion in the media.
+One aspect of our contribution is conceptual: we introduce a new objective, which is, perhaps, more sensible from the perspective of the directors of the competition: maximize the profit or popularity of the tournament.
+Indeed, this is the main reason behind commercials and promotions for sports competitions and is a subject of active discussion in the media.
 More formally, the input consists of $n$ players and, for every possible match between two players, the winner of that match.
 Additionally, for every possible match between two players and the round in which it is to be conducted, we have the {\em value} of that match in that round, represented by an integer.
 Here, the value can correspond to the profit, popularity, or any other measure (or combination thereof) associated with the match in that round.
 We expect matches conducted in later rounds to be more profitable/popular; yet, when rounds do not affect this matter, the value function is said to be {\em round-oblivious}.
+The latter is plausible in many cases, such as local derbies or games between two rivaling teams or players, which roughly maintain their excitement regardless of the tournament round in which it occurs~\cite{hall2010empirical,chmait2020tennis}.
 The task is to compute a seeding that maximizes the sum of the values of the matches that take place in all rounds.
 Clearly, this problem can be naturally generalized to scenarios where the predictions are probabilistic or/and partial, to maximize the {\em expected} value.